mosip/commons/kernel/kernel-datamapper-orika/README.md

 # Kernel Datamapper Orika

 ## Overview
-This API has core fuctions for object mapping functionality.
+This library has core fuctions for object mapping functionality.
 This module is a wrapper over Orika library.

 ## Functionality
 - Map one object to another based on configurations.